pranavraja/proxy/README.md

 to use.
 You will end up with a cert.crt and cert.key file.
 Place these two files in `$GOPATH/src/github.com/pranavraja/proxy`.

+An example command to do this is:

+    openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout cert.key -out cert.crt -days 7300

+...and follow the prompts.

 # Running

     go run cmd/proxy/main.go